dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. Leave the default networking options selected, and then choose **Review + Create**.
 1. After Azure validates your settings, select **Create**.

-The service connector will enable a system-assigned managed identity on the container app.
-It will also assign a role of **Storage Blob Data Contributor** to the identity so it can perform data operations on the storage containers.
+The service connector enables a system-assigned managed identity on the container app.
+It also assigns a role of **Storage Blob Data Contributor** to the identity so it can perform data operations on the storage containers.

 #### Connect the key vault